Low-Overhead Tailoring and Learning of Noise in Graph States: Tailoring of states

+If $\ket{\phi}$ is a stabilizer state, then every Pauli noise gives a phase flip of stabilizer generators~\cite{nielsen2001,aaronson2004}.
+Therefore, all Pauli noise can be regarded as $UZ^{\bfa}$ operation for some $\bfa\in \bfZ^n_2$, and then $\rho=\rho_p$.
+The proof of Prop.~\ref{main:dephasing_operation} is completed. \end{proof}

+Here, $\ket{\phi}$ was used for general statements over hypergraph states $\ket{\psi}$.
+Unitaries of the third-order Clifford hierarchy generate third-order hypergraph states.
+For this case, such randomized operations are Clifford operations.
+Graph states under the Pauli noise do not even require such a randomized operation, and hence knowing $\rho_p$ directly implies knowing the $\rho$.

-The point is that even if the input magic state has an unknown noise, we can use such twirling to encode it as a dephased magic state, not harming the diagonal elements.
-We call such a process $\mathcal{E}$ noise tailoring.
-This is analogous to the noise tailoring techniques~\cite{wallman2016,liu2024,emerson2007} to the noisy gate operations.
-However, we are considering the tailoring of noise in the state input, whereas its preparation scheme may be general~\cite{litinski2019} over the gate-based generation~\cite{jhuang2024}, such as via distillation~\cite{bravyi2012,lee2024}, or flag-qubit methods~\cite{chamberland2019}.
-Another major difference from an operational point of view is that for noisy states, we only need to apply the twirling operation after the noisy channel while in channel twirling, the twirling operation appears both before and after the target noisy channel~\cite{liu2024,tsubouchi2024}.
+Proposition~\ref{main:dephasing_operation} indicates that even if the input magic state has an unknown noise, we can use such twirling to encode it as a dephased magic state, not harming the diagonal elements, referred to as noise tailoring.
+This is analogous to the noise tailoring for the noisy channels~\cite{wallman2016,harper2020,liu2024,emerson2007}.
+However, Proposition~\ref{main:dephasing_operation} focuses on tailoring of noise in the state input, for which its preparation scheme can be general (i.e., generated from magic state distillation or flag-qubit method)~\cite{litinski2019,jhuang2024,bravyi2012,lee2024,chamberland2019}.
+An additional difference from an operational point of view is that for noisy states, we only need to apply the twirling operation after the noisy channel.
+In contrast, in channel twirling, the operation appears both before and after the target noise channel~\cite{liu2024,tsubouchi2024}.
+A recent technique~\cite{lee2025_benchmarking} offers a method to make the target noisy magic state block-diagonalized.
+Meanwhile, our method guarantees the complete diagonalization using commuting gate resources.
+Noise tailoring leads to a significant reduction of target noise complexity, and we shall see that this will lead to a systematic algorithm to learn the noise of graph states.